U.S. News Rankings

-The student-faculty ratio at University of North Carolina--Pembroke is 15:1, and the school has 45.6 percent of its classes with fewer than 20 students.
-The most popular majors at University of North Carolina--Pembroke include: Business Administration and Management, General; Education, General; Sociology; Health and Physical Education/Fitness, General; and Biology/Biological Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 67.5 percent.
+The student-faculty ratio at University of North Carolina--Pembroke is 15:1, and the school has 43.5 percent of its classes with fewer than 20 students.
+The most popular majors at University of North Carolina--Pembroke include: Education, General; Business Administration and Management, General; Sociology; Criminal Justice/Safety Studies; and Health and Physical Education/Fitness, General.
+The average freshman retention rate, an indicator of student satisfaction, is 66.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NCAA II|